What do you want to find out about today?

 Talk to the people involved

 Talking to the people involved can sometimes be the easiest way to resolve any problems.
-You could talk to your GP, the GP practice manager, your epilepsy specialist or epilepsy nurse.
+You could talk to your GP, the GP practice manager, your epilepsy specialist, epilepsy nurse or pharmacist.
 They may be able to reassure you, or make sure that the problem doesn’t happen again.
+Your specialist should be able to explain why they have made their diagnosis, or why they think the treatment that they are recommending is right for you.

 See a different healthcare professional